suki2691/ubuntu_dialogs/README.md

 # ubuntu_dialogs
 Topic detection from chat logs of the Ubuntu dialog dataset

-To run this code, please clone this repository onto your system with
+To run this code, please clone this repository onto your system typing the following command in your Terminal-

 ``` $ git clone https://github.com/suki2691/ubuntu_dialogs.git ```